dallagi/excontainers/README.md

 end
 ```

-Containers declared using the `container` helper are created for each test.
+Containers declared using the `container` helper are created anew for each test.
 Alternatively, you can use `shared_container` to declare containers that are created once per each module and shared among its tests.

 To create a container for a specific test only, use the `run_container` macro as follows: